Magoban/Detection-Lab/SOC-Setup-Guide.md

  * **Configuration**: Edit the **output.logstash:
    hosts: ["${user.graylog_host}:5044"]** to **output.logstash:
    hosts: ["<GRAYLOG_IP>:5044"]**
-You can also remove logs that you don't want to be collected to reduce the number of logs to be monitored and collected.
+You can also remove logs that you don't want collected to reduce the number of logs to be monitored and collected.
 4. Click **save**
-### Step 4: Start Sending Logs
+### Start Sending Logs
 1. Go back to **System > Sidecars**.
 2. Click "**Restart**" next to your Windows client.
 3. After a few minutes, logs should appear in **Graylog > Search**